sumitsaraswat362/equity-aware-survival-analysis/README.md

 	•	Comparative analysis of signaling pathway activation in false-negative cases

 Such experiments would directly test whether computational failure modes align with biological aggressiveness rather than modeling artifacts.

 ⸻

+# Immediate Experimental Next Step

+As an immediate next step, I would prioritize retrospective Ki-67 stratification within the false-negative cohort, comparing proliferative indices between correctly classified low-risk patients and early-mortality false negatives.
+A statistically significant elevation would directly validate the hypothesis that registry-invisible proliferative biology drives systematic risk underestimation.

+⸻

+# Experimental Context & Current Wet-Lab Engagement

+In parallel with this computational work, I am currently engaged in wet-lab research within a university biological laboratory environment.
+My ongoing laboratory exposure informs the biological framing of this project, particularly in interpreting model failures through mechanisms such as proliferation dynamics and molecular aggressiveness.

+This dual engagement reflects an intentional effort to bridge computational modeling with experimental reasoning, rather than treating machine learning as an abstract or purely analytical exercise.

+This experience has shaped my understanding of experimental constraints, biological variability, and the gap between population-level models and single-sample laboratory observations.

+⸻